-Spying a pivot to ghost kitchens, Softbank’s second Vision Fund pours $120 million into Ordermark – TechCrunch
+Spying a pivot to ghost kitchens, SoftBank’s second Vision Fund pours $120 million into Ordermark – TechCrunch

 “We’re building a decentralized ghost kitchen,” is a sentence that could launch a thousand investor calls, and Alex Canter, the chief executive officer behind Ordermark, knows it.

-The 29 year-old CEO has, indeed, built a decentralized ghost kitchen — and managed to convince Softbank’s latest Vision Fund to invest in a $120 million round for that the company announced today.
+The 29-year-old CEO has, indeed, built a decentralized ghost kitchen — and managed to convince SoftBank’s latest Vision Fund to invest in a $120 million round the company announced today.

 “We have uncovered an opportunity to help drive more orders into restaurants through this offering we have called Nextbite,” Canter said.
-“Nextbite is a portfolio of delivery-only restaurant brands that exist only on UberEats, DoorDash, and Postmates.”
+“Nextbite is a portfolio of delivery-only restaurant brands that exist only on UberEats, DoorDash and Postmates.”

-After hearing about Nextbite, Softbank actually didn’t take much convincing.
+After hearing about Nextbite, SoftBank actually didn’t take much convincing.

 Investors from the latest Vision Fund first reached out to Canter shortly after the company announced its last round of funding in 2019.
 Canter had just begun experimenting with Nextbite at the time, but now the business is driving a huge chunk of the company’s revenues and could account for a large percentage of the company’s total business in the coming year.

-“We believe Ordermark’s leading technology platform and innovative virtual restaurant concepts are transforming the restaurant industry,” said Jeff Housenbold, Managing Partner at SoftBank Investment Advisers, in a statement.
+“We believe Ordermark’s leading technology platform and innovative virtual restaurant concepts are transforming the restaurant industry,” said Jeff Housenbold, managing partner at SoftBank Investment Advisers, in a statement.
 “Alex and the Ordermark team have a deep understanding of the challenges that independent restaurants face.
 We are excited to support their mission to help independent restaurants optimize online ordering and generate incremental revenue from under-utilized kitchens.”

-It’s an interesting pivot for a company that began as a centralized hub for restaurants to manage all of the online delivery orders coming in through various delivery services like GrubHub, Postmates and Uber Eats .
+It’s an interesting pivot for a company that began as a centralized hub for restaurants to manage all of the online delivery orders coming in through various delivery services, like GrubHub, Postmates and Uber Eats .

 Canter is no stranger to the restaurant business.
-His family owns one of Los Angeles’ most famous delicatessens, the eponymous Canters, and Ordermark apocryphally started as a way to manage the restaurant’s own back-of-the-house chaos caused by a profusion of delivery service orders.
+His family owns one of Los Angeles’ most famous delicatessens, the eponymous Canters, and Ordermark started as a way to manage the restaurant’s own back-of-the-house chaos caused by a profusion of delivery-service orders.

 Now, instead of becoming the proprietor of one restaurant brand, Canter is running 15 of them.
 Unlike Cloud Kitchens, Kitchen United or Reef, Ordermark isn’t building or operating new kitchens.
 Instead, the company relies on the unused kitchen capacity of restaurants that the company has vetted to act as its quasi-franchisees.

 While most of the restaurant concepts have been developed internally, Ordermark isn’t above the occasional celebrity sponsorship.
-Its Nextbite service has partnered with Wiz Khalifa on a delivery-only restaurant called HotBox by Wiz, featuring “stoner-friendly munchies”.
+Its Nextbite service has partnered with Wiz Khalifa on a delivery-only restaurant called HotBox by Wiz, featuring “stoner-friendly munchies.”

 The first brand Canter launched was The Grilled Cheese Society, which took advantage of unused kitchens at places like a Los Angeles nightclub and mom-and-pop restaurants across the East Coast to build out a footprint that now covers 100 locations nationwide.